Skip to main content

 Website: www.nomadsclothing.com

-About: As the name suggests, Nudie make jeans from 100% organic cotton, along with other items of clothing and other fabrics such as wool and Eri silk (where the silk worm has left the cocoon first).
-They have a repair scheme where jeans can be taken to be repaired, and offer money off another purchase when returning old/unwanted jeans.
-They recommend not washing your jeans very often to save water and help the garments last longer.
+About: As the name suggests, Nudie Jeans make jeans from 100% organic cotton, along with other items of clothing and other fabrics such as wool and Eri silk (where the silk worm has left the cocoon first).
+It has a repair scheme where jeans can be taken to be repaired, and offers money off another purchase when returning old/unwanted jeans.
+It recommends not washing your jeans very often to save water and help the garments last longer.

 Own brand label or multiple brands sold: Own brand